-- a) Guidelines and procedures are co-produced and agreed by a multidisciplinary team, including the obstetric unit, neonatal unit and emergency services; - b) Transfer guidelines promote the integration of services and pathways for women and their babies transferring between midwifery and obstetric units; - c) There is an annual review of the operational policy and guidelines; - d) A staffing escalation policy in the event of workforce shortage is in place, which acknowledges the distinct staffing of the MU.
-Labour ward has its own on-call system for staffing to avoid 'pulling' midwives from the MU; - e) There is a written risk-management policy and a system for auditing compliance; - f) Maternal and neonatal guidelines and MU documents are based on evidence-based guidelines (including using international guidelines where appropriate).
+- a) Guidelines and procedures are co-produced and agreed by a multidisciplinary team, including the obstetric unit and emergency services; - b) Transfer guidelines promote the integration of services and pathways for women and their babies transferring between midwifery and obstetric units; - c) There is an annual review of the operational policy and guidelines; - d) An escalation policy for staffing and clinical care is in place, which acknowledges the autonomy of staffing of the MU.
+Labour wards have their own on-call system for staffing to avoid 'pulling' midwives from the MU; - e) There is a written risk-management policy and a system for auditing compliance; - f) Maternal and neonatal guidelines and MU documents are based on evidence-based guidelines (including using international guidelines where appropriate).